ecomclub/ecomplus-store-template/README.md

 ##### Sort items search result

-By default, items will be ordered by popularity (number of page views), but you can use custom sort with `data-sort` attribute with one of the values below:
+By default, items will be ordered by popularity (number of page views), but you can use custom sort with `data-sort` attribute:

 ```html
 <div class="_ecom-el" data-type="items" data-sort="1">
 ```

+It must have one of the values below:

 | Enum | Description |
 | :--: | :---: |